Zaiton93/simplestepcounter/README.md

 # Work Distribution

-Salwa Mittouli (1917003)- Developed the Circular Progress Bar and Time lapse function.
+Salwa Mitouilli (1917003)- Developed the Circular Progress Bar and Time lapse function.

 Zaiton Binti Ahmad Maideen (1523388) - Developed the Step Counter and styled the interface.